Welcome to Reception

 Mathematics

-Last term we focused on Number and Place Value by teaching the children the key principles of counting.
+This term we will be focusing on Number, 2d shapes and Place Value.
+We will first teach the children the key principles of counting.

 Understanding the World